ThatCatDev/Kaimu/docs/src/content/docs/development/contributing.md

 ## License

-Pulse is open source software.
+Kaimu is open source software.
 By contributing, you agree that your contributions will be licensed under the same license.